scynthiadunlop/WritingForDevelopersBook/README.md

 ## Recommendations
 "In my experience, only a small fraction of developers write long-form (blogs, essays, reflections).
 Those who do tend to see benefits both over the short and long-run.
 This book is a missing guide to provide inspiration to get started writing down your thoughts.
 Getting started is always the most difficult step!" **\- Gergely Orosz, author of The Pragmatic Engineer Newsletter and The Software Engineer's Guidebook**

-“A great blog can help put your career onto the fast track, and this is the book telling you how.
-A must-read!” **\- Gunnar Morling, Software Engineer at Confluent**
+“Piotr and Cynthia give not merely guidance on how to write, but suggestions of what to write – of unearthing the narrative arcs that naturally occur within the work of software practitioners.
+The book is loaded with specific examples of writing in the wild that can serve as object lessons.” **\- Bryan Cantrill, Co-founder and CTO -- Oxide Computer**

 “There is no better way for an engineer to supercharge their growth, develop their career, and make a lasting mark on the world than by writing about their work, yet a very small fraction of us ever do so.
 This book is full of simple, practical guidance for improving your craft and increasing your impact on the industry.
-I will be recommending it far and wide.”  **\- Charity Majors, Co-founder and CTO at Honeycomb**
+I will be recommending it far and wide.”  **\- Charity Majors, Co-founder and CTO -- Honeycomb**

 “Writing is a way to garbage collect your thoughts into a clear narrative, not just for the audience but for the individual.
 Most content is noise and boring, and learning to distill the important makes you a clear thinker.
 It is a grueling process - for me - moving from frustration to eureka, especially if your wife is a literature major. *Writing for Developers* is a down-to-earth manuscript with a punk rock DIY attitude that demystifies the process and helps authors move past the writer’s block that we all face.
-A fun read to make you a better writer.” **\- Alex Gallego, Founder and CEO of Redpanda**
+A fun read to make you a better writer.” **\- Alex Gallego, Founder and CEO -- Redpanda**

+"It's rare that I get a tech book and immediately think, "Oh, this will be useful for years to come!"
+But that is exactly how I feel about Piotr Sarna and Cynthia Dunlop's new book, *Writing for Developers.* Highly recommend."
+**\- Matt Butcher, Co-founder and CEO -- Fermyon Technologies**

 "Afraid of writing blog posts?
 Afraid of your boss who wants you to write blog posts?
-This comprehensive guide to writing engineer-oriented blog posts is for you!" **\- Avi Kivity, CTO and Co-founder of ScyllaDB**
+This comprehensive guide to writing engineer-oriented blog posts is for you!" **\- Avi Kivity, Co-founder and CTO -- ScyllaDB**

 "This book packs years of experience into a convenient guide targeted to software engineers.
-It'll help you write more effectively so you can write better blogs in less time. **\- Pekka Enberg, CTO and Co-founder of Turso**
+It'll help you write more effectively so you can write better blogs in less time. **\- Pekka Enberg, Co-founder and CTO -- Turso**

 “For dev-focused startups, blogging is do-or-die.
 This book offers lots of actionable tips, even for those of us who have been writing for years.
-Plus, it’s a seriously fun read.” **\- Glauber Costa, CEO and Co-founder of Turso**
+Plus, it’s a seriously fun read.” **\- Glauber Costa, Co-founder and CEO -- Turso**

-“Piotr and Cynthia give not merely guidance on how to write, but suggestions of what to write – of unearthing the narrative arcs that naturally occur within the work of software practitioners.
-The book is loaded with specific examples of writing in the wild that can serve as object lessons.” **\- Bryan Cantrill, Co-founder and CTO of Oxide Computer**

-"It's rare that I get a tech book and immediately think, "Oh, this will be useful for years to come!"
-But that is exactly how I feel about Piotr Sarna and Cynthia Dunlop's new book, *Writing for Developers.* Highly recommend."
-**\- Matt Butcher, CEO at Fermyon Technologies**

-"Piotr and Cynthia have both been tremendously helpful to me with writing and communicating effectively, and it's so exciting to see their wisdom distilled and shared with the world.
-If you're writing for developers, the best decision you can make is to read *Writing for Developers*." **\- Bo Ingram, Author of ScyllaDB in Action**

-"If you're reading this book, you're already one step ahead, because you understand the best programming language we've ever created is the one you've known since you were four years old." **\- Jeff Atwood, Coding Horror Owner/Writer, Co-founder of Stack Overflow**
+“A great blog can help put your career onto the fast track, and this is the book telling you how.
+A must-read!” **\- Gunnar Morling, Software Engineer -- Confluent**

 "Writing is a key skill for developers, and blogging is a fun way to improve this skill while sharing your ideas with a wider audience and advancing your career.
 I wish more developers blogged.
 If you are even thinking about blogging, *Writing for Developers*, is a must-read.
 It is basically “design patterns” for blogs, with a lot of references and ideas.
 I really like the short-snippet structure, since you can get a lot out of the book without committing to weeks of head-down reading.
-I really hope this book will inspire more of you to blog." **\- Gwen Shapira, Founder of SaaS Developer Community and Nile Database**
+I really hope this book will inspire more of you to blog." **\- Gwen Shapira, Co-founder -- Nile Database**

+"Piotr and Cynthia have both been tremendously helpful to me with writing and communicating effectively, and it's so exciting to see their wisdom distilled and shared with the world.
+If you're writing for developers, the best decision you can make is to read *Writing for Developers*." **\- Bo Ingram, Author of ScyllaDB in Action**

+"If you're reading this book, you're already one step ahead, because you understand the best programming language we've ever created is the one you've known since you were four years old." **\- Jeff Atwood, Coding Horror Owner/Writer, Co-founder of Stack Overflow**

 ## Write That Blog!